Hexosaminidase

 Elevated levels of hexosaminidase in blood and/or urine have been proposed as a biomarker of relapse in the treatment of alcoholism.

 Hereditary inability to form functional hexosaminidase enzymes are the cause of lipid storage disorders Tay-Sachs disease and Sandhoff disease.

-Isozymes and genes
+Isoenzymes and genes

-Lysosomal A, B, and S isozymes
+Lysosomal A, B, and S isoenzymes

 Functional lysosomal β-hexosaminidase enzymes are dimeric in structure.
-Three isozymes are produced through the combination of α and β subunits to form any one of three active dimers:
+Three isoenzymes are produced through the combination of α and β subunits to form any one of three active dimers: